Asbestos and Leukemia

-Repeated exposure to hazardous substances appears to be one risk factor for this type of cancer.
-Workers in industrial settings, such as asbestos workers, tire repair workers and soybean farmers, are considered to be at an especially high risk for developing the cancer because of occupational exposure to toxic materials.
+Repeated exposure to hazardous substances appears to be one risk factor for leukemia.
+Workers in industrial settings, such as asbestos workers, tire repair workers and soybean farmers, are considered to be at especially high risk for developing leukemia because of occupational exposure to toxic materials.

-This relationship is supported by a 2001 study titled “Occupation and leukemia: A population-based case-control study in Iowa and Minnesota," in which the authors conclude that workers among specific industries had an increased risk of developing leukemia than those who did not work in such environments.
+A 2001 study, titled “Occupation and leukemia: A population-based case control study in Iowa and Minnesota,” concluded that workers among specific industries had an increased risk of developing leukemia than those who did not work in such environments.

 Of the three, two of whom were also diagnosed with asbestosis, all were found to have chronic lymphocytic leukemia.
 The culmination of these two relatively rare illnesses caused some consideration of a common cause for the conditions.

 A 2005 study explored a similar question after a patient with leukemia developed mesothelioma as the result of heavy asbestos exposure.
 The only common substance found in both the bone marrow and the mesothelioma sample was asbestos.

 The patients were both found to have elevated levels of asbestos bodies (asbestos fibers wrapped in an iron-rich coating) in their lungs.
 The first patient exhibited 39,800 of the fibers in every 5 grams of lung tissue, while 15,800 bodies were found in every 5 grams of lung tissue in the second patient.